NourShkeir212/passKeeper/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue)
 ![Flutter Version](https://img.shields.io/badge/Flutter-3.x-02569B?logo=flutter)

 A secure, offline-first password manager built with Flutter.
-PassKeeper allows you to store and organize all your account credentials locally on your device, protected by biometric authentication.
+PassKeeper allows you to store and organize all your account credentials locally on your device, protected by strong encryption and your master password.

 ---

 ## ✨ Key Features

+### 🔐 Security & Encryption
-* **100% Offline:** All data is stored locally on your device using a SQLite database.
+* **100% Offline:** All data is stored locally on your device in a secure SQLite database.
+Your data never leaves your phone.
-* **Secure Authentication:**
-    * Local user sign-up and login.
-    * Persistent sessions with a secure biometric (Fingerprint/Face ID) lock screen for returning users.
-* **Account Management:**
+* **End-to-End Encryption:** All sensitive account information (especially passwords) is encrypted using the powerful **AES-256** algorithm.
+* **Zero Knowledge Model:** Your master password is **hashed** for verification and is **never stored**.
+It's the key to unlock your vault and exists only in your memory.
+* **Session-Based Security:** The encryption key is derived from your master password only when you need it and is cleared from memory when the app is closed.
+* **Biometric App Lock:** Use your device's fingerprint or Face ID for quick and convenient access to the app.

+### 🗂️ Organization & Management
+* **Custom Categories:** Create, edit, delete, and reorder your own custom categories.
+* **Drag & Drop Reordering:** Easily reorder accounts *within* their category.
-    * Create, view, edit, and delete account credentials.
+* **Full Account CRUD:** Create, view, edit, and delete account credentials with an intuitive UI.
-    * Store service names, usernames, passwords, recovery accounts, and phone numbers.
-    * Copy credentials to the clipboard with a single tap.
-* **Organization:**
-    * Create and manage your own custom categories.
-    * Accounts are automatically grouped by category on the home screen.
-* **Modern UI & UX:**
-    * Beautiful, modern design with both Light and Dark themes.
-    * Smooth animations and transitions.
-    * Intuitive swipe actions (slide-to-edit, slide-to-delete).
-    * Real-time password validation during sign-up.
-* **Data Portability:**
+* **Real-time Search:** Instantly find any account by searching for its service name or username.
+* **Slidable Actions:** Quickly edit or delete accounts with modern swipe gestures.

+### 🎨 Personalization & Accessibility
+* **Adaptive Theming:** The entire app is beautifully themed.
+Users can manually switch between **Light**, **Dark**, and **System default** themes from the settings screen for a personalized visual experience.
+* **Full Localization (i18n):** Complete support for both **English** and **Arabic**, including Right-to-Left (RTL) layouts.
+The app automatically detects the device language but allows the user to manually override it.

+### 🔄 Data Portability
-    * Export your entire vault to an organized Excel (`.xlsx`) file.
+* **Export to Excel:** Securely back up your vault by exporting it to an organized Excel (`.xlsx`) file.
+Passwords are **decrypted** for this export to ensure the backup is readable.
-    * Import your vault from an Excel file to easily restore your data.
-* **Powerful Settings:**
-    * Manually switch between Light, Dark, and System themes.
-    * Manually switch between English, Arabic, and System Language.
-    * Enable or disable the biometric lock.
-    * Change your master password.
+* **Import from Excel:** Easily restore your data from a backup file.
+Passwords from the file are **re-encrypted** on import with your current master password.

 ---